Raghav175/Python/Lists/README.md

 </li>

 <li>
-Unlike strings, lists are <b>mutable</b>.
+Unlike strings and tuples, lists are <b>mutable</b>.
 Their contents can be modified in place without creating a new object in memory.
 </li>

 ---